vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 NSX Advanced Load Balancer (ALB) is an enterprise-grade integrated load balancer that provides L4- L7 load balancer support.
 It is recommended for vSphere deployments without NSX-T or when there are unique scaling requirements.

-NSX ALB is deployed in Write Access Mode in the vSphere Environment.
-This mode grants NSX ALB controllers full write access to the vCenter which helps in automatically creating, modifying, and removing service engines (SEs) and other resources as needed to adapt to changing traffic needs.
+NSX Advanced Load Balancer is deployed in Write Access Mode in the vSphere Environment.
+This mode grants NSX Advanced Load Balancer controllers full write access to the vCenter which helps in automatically creating, modifying, and removing service engines (SEs) and other resources as needed to adapt to changing traffic needs.

-For a production-grade deployment, it is recommended to deploy 3 instances of the NSX ALB controller for high availability and resiliency.
+For a production-grade deployment, it is recommended to deploy 3 instances of the NSX Advanced Load Balancer controller for high availability and resiliency.

-The sample IP address and FQDN set for the NSX ALB controllers is as follows:
+The sample IP address and FQDN set for the NSX Advanced Load Balancer controllers is as follows:

 |**Controller Node**|**IP Address**|**FQDN**|
 | --- | --- | --- |